mseminatore/quartz/README.md

 *A small, fast, portable, real-time operating system written in C.*

 > The name Quartz was chosen because it suggests many of the project design
 > goals.
-Specifically, Quartz crystals are known to be
-> timely, accurate, and precise.
-And of course rock solid.
+Specifically, Quartz crystals are accurate and precise.
+And rock solid.

-## Why Quartz RTOS
+## Why Quartz RTOS?

 Primarily, Quartz was started for fun and for learning.
-I build many small projects using microcontrollers ranging from 8-bit like PIC and AVR, up to 32-bit processors like the ARM-M0+ (RPi Pico) and Xtensa L7 (ESP32-S3).
+I build many small projects using microcontrollers ranging from 8-bit PIC and AVR, up to 32-bit dual-core processors like the ARM-M0+ (RPi Pico) and Xtensa L7 (ESP32-S3).

 Programming small projects to bare metal is fun and usually adequate.
-However, there are times when the the support of a minimal operating system can be useful.
-Modern microcontrollers including AVR can efficently support pre-emptive multi-tasking.
+However, there are times when the the support of a minimal operating system is desirable.

-I started by evaluating FreeRTOS and Zephyr.
+I evaluated FreeRTOS and Zephyr first.
 Both are highly capable, well supported and mature.
-Still, they both seemed like more than I really needed.
+But they seemed larger than I needed for small projects.
-Having previously written a multi-tasking kernel in assembly language as part of the [bintools](https://github.com/mseminatore/bintools) project I decided to create my own.
+Having previously written a multi-tasking kernel in assembly language as part of the [bintools](https://github.com/mseminatore/bintools) project I decided attempt to create my own.

-New ports may be added as needed.
-The most likely next candidate is the RP2350 (ARM Cortex-M33) for the Raspberry Pi PICO 2.
-If there is a processor you'd like supported, let us know, and please consider contributing.

-**Design goals:**
+**Quartz Design goals:**
-- Preemptive, priority-based scheduling (round-robin within equal priorities)
+- Low-latency preemptive, priority-based scheduling (round-robin within equal priorities)
+- Lean, mean and configurable
 - Static memory allocation only — no `malloc`, no kernel allocations or surprises
-- Easily portable — architecture-specific code isolated in `port/<arch>/`
+- Easily portable — keep architecture-specific code isolated in `port/<arch>/`
-- Host-testable kernel logic (unit tests run on the development machine)
+- Host-testable kernel logic (unit tests can run on the development machine)
 - O(k) tick handler — only examines the *k* tasks expiring on the current tick, not all blocked tasks
 - Priority-inheritance mutex — prevents unbounded priority inversion (single-level boost)